crcandia/candia_lab/content/en/authors/nicolas_hormazabal/_index.md

 social:
 email: ""
 user_groups:
-  - Data & AI Professionals
+  - Past Members
 ---

-Nicolás Hormazábal is a Data Engineer at CRiSS-LAB.
-He contributes to applied platforms, data infrastructure, and software systems for computational social science and civic technology projects.
+Nicolás Hormazábal was a Data Engineer at CRiSS-LAB.
+He contributed to applied platforms, data infrastructure, and software systems for computational social science and civic technology projects.